Ways to Develop Fine and Gross Motor Skills in Children

 Fine Motor Skills

 Fine motor skills refer to the coordination between small muscles, primarily in the hands and fingers, and the eyes.
-Developing fine motor skills strengthens and provides practice for the small muscles involved in activities such as writing, grasping small objects, pulling zippers, and buttoning.
+Developing fine motor skills strengthens and provides practice for the small muscles involved in activities such as writing, grasping small objects, zipping, and buttoning.
 These skills require physical strength, fine motor control, and dexterity.

 Fine Motor Skills in Infants Aged 0-3 Months